Lelle

 Lelle is a small borough (alevik) in Kehtna Parish, Rapla County, in central Estonia.
 It has a station on the Tallinn - Viljandi railway line operated by Elron, and until December 2018 was the junction with the former branch to Pärnu.
-As of 2011 Census, the settlement's population was 339.
+As of the 2011 census, the settlement's population was 339.

 Lelle Manor was first mentioned in 1559.

+Music festival Lelle Alternatiiv took place in Lelle.
+First festival took place in 2004.
+Last festival took place in 2010.